b2bvic/vvr-portfolio/content/pages/blog/no-two-people-see-the-same-google.md

 ---
 type: PostLayout
-title: 'No Two People See The Same Google'
+title: "No Two People See The Same Google"
 colors: colors-a
-date: '2023-05-30'
+date: "2023-05-30"
 excerpt: >-
   tags:: #🤝...
 featuredImage:
   type: ImageBlock
   url: /images/blog-placeholder.jpg
   altText: Personal insights and reflections
-metaTitle: 'No Two People See The Same Google'
+metaTitle: "No Two People See The Same Google"
-metaDescription: 'tags:: #🤝...'
+metaDescription: "tags:: #🤝..."
 ---
 tags:: #🤝

 People who are thinking of Google or getting their website on google are typically enamored by two concepts: keywords & traffic.